patience4711/SONOFF-SENSORS/README.md

 See it in action on youtube: https://youtu.be/zvR9k_P_OLU

 ## features
+- very easy to understand and operate, help available on most pages.
 - Easy wifi config portal
 - 4 timers with extensive options
 - ota software update